-Master Hunting Guide, age 65.
+Master Hunting Guide, age 71.

-Al has years of service dedicated to the local Fish and Game Advisory Committee where he participates in the creation of Alaska’s hunting laws and he routinely stays in touch with biologists in regards to game population/dynamics and habitat concerns.
+Al has years of service dedicated to the local Fish and Game Advisory Committee where he participates in the creation of Alaska’s hunting laws and he routinely stays in touch with biologists in regards to game population, dynamics, and habitat concerns.
 He also proudly enjoys a solid relationship with the Alaska Wildlife Troopers in their mutual quest to promote legal, ethical hunting while protecting Alaska’s wildlife from illegal forms of harvest.

-Assistant guide, age 30
+Assistant guide, age 36

-Isaac has had a professional hunt guiding license in Canada since 2003, where he has participated in well over 100 big game hunts, and he has experience guiding and horse packing over much of B.C., the Yukon, and Northwest Territories.
+Isaac has had a professional hunt guiding license in Canada since 2003, where he has participated in well over 100 big game hunts, and he has experience guiding and horse packing over much of B.C., the Yukon, and the Northwest Territories.
 He knows many of the outfitters in northwest Canada where he continues to work when not guiding in Alaska.

 Isaac is also a local helicopter ski guide, and he maintains credentials in avalanche prediction and rescue, fire-arm safety training, back-country rescue, and advanced Wilderness First Responder/first-aid.